 You can create a role in the Red Hat Developer Hub using the Web UI.

-• You have installed the @janus-idp/backstage-plugin-rbac plugin in Developer Hub.
-For more information, see Dynamic plugin installation.
+plugin in Developer Hub.
+For more information, see Dynamic plugin installation. -

 The RBAC tab appears, displaying all the created roles in the Developer Hub.